4 Lessons Mama Taught Me About How To Be A Successful Businesswoman

-In the staffing firm where I went to work there were two divisions.
+In the staffing firm where I went to work, there were two divisions.
 My job was in the SOC division where a half dozen girls placed secretarial-office-clerical workers.
 We weren’t paid salaries, but earned commissions for the people we placed in jobs.
 The more people we paced, the more we earned.
-I loved the business and the competition, and became the top producer in our division.
+I loved the business and the competition.
+I was driven to be the top producer in our division.

 The professional division was where the men worked.
-The idea of a competition between the divisions ludicrous.
+The idea of a competition between the divisions was considered ludicrous.
 The men would win!
-They always won, always out-produced and out-earned the girls.
+They always won, always out-produced, and out-earned the girls.

 That was the way it was until my Mama’s lessons changed things.
 I saw the bigger game and I wanted to play.
 There was a man on the professional side who was breaking all records.
 He was the one to beat.